- Home to DLR

 Businesses that sell or prepare food must allow service animals in public areas even if state or local health codes prohibit animals on the premises.

-Under state law, no landlord may prohibit (by lease or otherwise) the keeping of a service animal by a person who is totally or partially physically disabled, blind or deaf in a rented or leased apartment or other residential property.
+Under South Dakota law, it is an unfair or discriminatory practice for any owner of rights to housing or real property, including a landlord, or any person acting for an owner, to prohibit (by lease or otherwise) the keeping of a service animal by a person who is mentally or physically disabled, blind or deaf in a rented or leased apartment or other residential property.

 Businesses are allowed to:

 - Ask if an animal is a service animal